-It is very rare that one has the pleasure of meeting a true artist.
-Raphaelle Brochet’s never ending journey into the world of global performing arts and music has lead to her becoming a truly powerful and inspiring performer.
-Her versatility and dedication to learn have all fed into her unique sound.
+Raphaelle Brochet’s never ending journey into the world of global performing arts and music has led to her becoming a truly powerful and inspiring performer.

-Raphaëlle is also very active as an educator, and has been teaching around the globe: the Swarnabhoomi Academy of Music (India), OneWorld College of Music (India), ICOM Berklee (Malaysia), Wesleyan University (US), Shanghai World Music Festival, Gent and Maastricht Conservatories, Paris Sorbonne, Urban School of San Francisco, etc.
+Raphaëlle is of course very active as an educator, and has been teaching around the globe for many years: the Brussels Royal Conservatory, the Swarnabhoomi Academy of Music (India), OneWorld College of Music (India), ICOM Berklee (Malaysia), Wesleyan University (USA), Shanghai World Music Festival, Gent and Maastricht Conservatories, Denver University, Urban School of San Francisco, Mandapa Center in Paris, etc.

-Raphaëlle now lives in Paris and teaches at the Royal Conservatory of Brussels, and tours around the globe with different projects, including a duo with Philippe Aerts her new project called S.O.L.O: the Sacred Oath of the Lucky Owl.
+Raphaëlle tours around the globe with different projects, including a duo with Philippe Aerts her new solo project: S.O.L.O, the Sacred Oath of the Lucky Owl.